fjantunen/sev1/index.md

 - 🌐 **Customers/Public:** Want honesty, clarity, and regular updates

 **Pro Tips:**
-- Set expectations for updates (“Next update in 15 minutes”)
+- Set expectations for updates ('Next update in 15 minutes')
 - Don't wait for answers—say what you know and what you're doing next
 - Coordinate closely with support, marketing, and comms